felipefllm/pyAutonomousAgent/README.md

 PyFly-fixed-wing tool provides computational implementation of a 6 Degrees Of Freedom (DOF) aerodynamic model of the Skywalker X8 and its respective Proportional-Integral-Derivative (PID) controllers.
 This aerodynamic model of the Skywalker X8 was proposed and validated in [Gryte et al. 2018].

 The scenario with the swarm of drones is available in the file pyAutonomousAgents.ipynb.
-The scenario with the swarm of Skywalker X8 UAVs will be available as soon as possible.
+The scenario with the swarm of Skywalker X8 UAVs is available in the file pyAutonomousAgents_SkywalkerX8.ipynb.

 The tool generates a graphical interface, which is an animated gif, based on the final result of the simulation.
 The graphical interface is created through the python library celluloid [celluloi 2018].
 An example of this interface can be seen in the file pyAutonomousAgent_simulation.gif.
+The time interval to generate the gif file is proportional to the number of simulation frames recorded in this gif file.
+Therefore, we can reduce this time interval decreasing the number of frames to be recorded, that is, increasing the variable step in the graphical part.

 ## Bibliographic References